DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

-* a pair of java callouts for Apigee that Generate or Verify encrypted JWT (JWE with JSON payloads) that use RSA encryption (RSA-OAEP or RSA-OAEP-256), or ECDH encryption (ECDH-ES, ECDH-ES+A128KW, ECDH-ES+A192KW, ECDH-ES+A256KW)
+* a pair of java callouts for Apigee that Generate or Verify encrypted JWT (JWE with JSON payloads) that use RSA encryption (RSA-OAEP or RSA-OAEP-256), or ECDH encryption (ECDH-ES, ECDH-ES+A128KW, ECDH-ES+A192KW, ECDH-ES+A256KW), or AES encryption (A128KW, A192KW, A256KW, A128GCMKW, A192GCMKW, A256GCMKW).

-* a second pair of java callouts that generate or verify JWE (JWE with non-JSON encrypted payloads) with RSA or EC algorithms.
+* a second pair of java callouts that generate or verify JWE (JWE with non-JSON encrypted payloads) with RSA or EC or AES algorithms.

 ## Notes:

 * The Encrypted JWT and JWE standards allow a variety of encryption algorithms.
-This callout supports only the RSA-based and EC-based encryption algorithms.
+This callout supports only the RSA-based and EC-based and AES-based encryption algorithms.

 * If you choose to use RSA-based cryptography, I discourage the use of RSA-OAEP and encourage the use of RSA-OAEP-256, which relies on the SHA-256 hash.
 In